jjlintol1/alan-ai-news/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

-Alan AI News App is a mobile application that utilizes AI voice technology to provide users with news articles from various sources.
-Powered by the Alan AI API and News API, the app allows users to interact with it using voice commands to get the latest news updates.
-With its intuitive voice recognition capabilities, Alan AI News App aims to deliver a seamless and hands-free news browsing experience for users.
+Alan AI News App is a React web application that utilizes AI voice technology to provide users with news articles from various sources.
+Powered by the Alan AI API and News API, the website allows users to interact with it using voice commands to get the latest news updates.
+With its intuitive voice recognition capabilities, Alan AI News aims to deliver a seamless and hands-free news browsing experience for users.

 ## Features